black opals

 This one was certainly hard for us to part with… Papilio Blumei Black Opal Ring.

 Black Opals, more than other types of Opals, are quite rare.
 More specifically, true gem quality black Opals are exceptionally rare.
-Natural black Opals are only formed in one place on the planet, Australia.
+Natural black Opals are formed in very few places on the planet — Australia being one of them.
 Not only that, most are found on one solitary spot on that continent, the legendary Lightning Ridge mining town.
 Lightning Ridge is a small town with approximately 2000 people living and working in it.
 It is a town whose primary industry is Opal mining.
 Its infrastructure, the market, the commerce, the whole town model are crafted around this industry.

 Lightning Ridge is the world’s predominant producer of black Opals.
 Not only that, but it mines these gemstones ethically and responsibly, following key governmental rules and regulations.
 Why is this important?
 Because there are a finite number of Opals left.
 It would take eons, not to mention the right combination of circumstances, for a new Opal deposit to form - a set of impervious obstacles to overcome within our lifetime.
 So, in other words, once we’ve mined what’s left of these gemstones, they are most likely gone forever.

-Black Opals can only be found in Australia.
+Rare Black Opals can be found in Australia.
 This is due to the geological make-up of the material.
-Australia’s - let's call it “primordial Opal soup” is made up of a unique set of ingredients that other places like Mexico, Brazil, and Ethiopia lack.
-Together, these other countries make up 5% of global Opal mining, and they didn’t have Australia’s wild menagerie of prehistoric beasts, nor did they share the land’s same climate and magma pressure which contributed to black Opal's distinctive color.
+Australia’s - let's call it “primordial Opal soup” is made up of a unique set of ingredients that other opal-procuring places can't quite reproduce.
+Although some countries like Mexico, Honduras, the US and Ethiopia have generated beautiful Black Opal, it's not of the same inherent make-up.
+Together, other countries make up 5% of global Opal mining, and they didn’t have Australia’s wild menagerie of prehistoric beasts, nor did they share the land’s same climate and magma pressure which contributed to black Opal's distinctive color.

 Lightning Ridge, Australia.